ietf-wg-ohai/oblivious-http/draft-thomson-http-binary-message.md

 ### Informational Status Codes {#informational}

-This format supports informational status codes (see Section 15.2 of
+This format supports informational status codes (see {{Section 15.2 of HTTP}}).
-{{!HTTP}}).
 Responses that include information status codes are encoded by repeating the response control data and associated header section until the final status code is encoded.